 Shakespeare was the man when it came to writing compelling stories and characters that we truly care about.
 Over the years, there have been many screenwriters and directors that have adapted his plays into movies for the general public.
 In fact, some of the best or most popular movies are Shakespeare movie adaptations.

 While some of the Shakespeare movie adaptations only allude to the plays that they’re based on and choose to focus on particular elements of the plays, others, like Joss Whedon’s Much Ado About Nothing, very closely resembles the original material.
 Either way, The Bard’s plays make for pretty great films.

-So, in celebration of Much Ado About Nothing‘s wider release this weekend, here’s a list of the top 10 best Shakespeare movie adaptations (so far).
+So, in celebration of the continued release of Shakespeare adaptations, here’s a list of the top 10 best Shakespeare movie adaptations (so far).

 As you’ll see as you keep perusing our list, the 90s were a great time for Shakespeare movie adaptations.
 About 20 years before Joss Whedon premiered his modern, black and white version of the comedy, critics and film-goers endlessly praised actor/director Kenneth Branagh (director of Thor) for his movie.
 Even though it’s not as flashy as Whedon’s, you’ll definitely want to check out this version.
 You’ll love seeing Keanu Reeves play the villain and Robert Sean Leonard (Dr. Wilson from House!) play the lovesick Claudio.

 Laurence Fishburne plays a very tortured Othello in this adaptation of the famous play.
 His fits of madness are intense, not to mention gripping.
 Kenneth Branagh is in this film as well, playing the heinous villain Iago (no, not the red bird from Aladdin).
 The first half of the movie may drag a bit and you may get a little annoyed with all of the uproar over a handkerchief, but you really need to watch it all the way through to the end.